Start Your VA Home Loan

 In fact, “closing costs” is really a catchall term.
 There are all different kinds of costs and fees that can be part of finalizing this process.
 In the mortgage world, you’ll also hear these referred to as “settlement charges.”

 Some of these costs represent the actual costs of doing a loan.
 Others involve third-party expenses like homeowners insurance and property taxes.
 Some fees need to be paid before you get to the closing table, while others can wait until that happy day arrives.

 The VA loan program actually limits what buyers can pay in closing costs.
-In fact, there are certain costs and fees that VA buyers aren’t allowed to pay.
+In fact, there are certain costs and fees that VA buyers aren’t allowed to pay, called non-allowable fees.

 Who pays what in closing costs and concessions is always up for negotiation.
 Seller concessions on VA loans are limited to 4% of the purchase price, but it’s important to understand that sellers aren’t obliged to pay any costs on your behalf.
 But you can always request that the sellers pay a portion, or all, of the closing costs when you’re making a formal offer on a home.

-Let’s first take a look at the different kinds of loan-related costs you’re likely to encounter.
+Let’s first take a look at the different kinds of VA loan-related closing costs you’re likely to encounter.